 Insurance isn’t a trend.
 It isn’t a fad.
 It’s a $1.5+ trillion industry that has been around for over a century — and right now, the demand for licensed agents has never been higher.
 Here’s what you’re stepping into.

-Most industries chew up new talent and spit them out.
+See How You Fit Into ThisMost industries chew up new talent and spit them out.
 The traditional career path — corporate ladder, stagnant raises, someone else deciding when you get promoted — is dying.
-People are realizing that the old model doesn't work anymore.
+People are realizing that the old model doesn’t work anymore.

 The insurance industry is different.
 It’s one of the few places where your effort directly determines your income.
 There’s no cap.
 No politics.
 No waiting your turn.
 If you can have a real conversation with a real family about protecting what matters, the system pays you.
 The harder you work, the better you train, the more lives you change — the more you earn.

-And unlike most "high-income" careers, you don't need a degree, a license to lend, a series 7, or years of unpaid grinding.
-You need a state insurance license (which we'll help you get), a willingness to be coachable, and the discipline to show up.
-That's it.
+And unlike most “high-income” careers, you don’t need a degree, a license to lend, a Series 7, or years of unpaid grinding.
+You need a state insurance license (which we’ll help you get), a willingness to be coachable, and the discipline to show up.
+That’s it.
 The rest, we teach.

 The agents who win on my team don’t all come from sales backgrounds.
 They come from everywhere — what they share is grit, coachability, and the willingness to bet on themselves.